Richard Boswell: Crew chiefing career

-Boswell joined Stewart-Haas Racing in 2017, where he served as a crew chief for their upstart Xfinity Series program.
+Boswell joined Stewart–Haas Racing in 2017, where he served as a crew chief for their upstart Xfinity Series program.
 He crew chiefed the part-time No. 41 Ford driven by Kevin Harvick in his part-time schedule of races in the series that year.
 He was also the interim crew chief that year for Clint Bowyer's No. 14 SHR team in the Cup Series for the race at Texas in November after Mike Bugarewicz was suspended.

-The following year, Stewart-Haas expanded their NXS team even further, with them merging with the Biagi Brothers Racing No. 98 team.
+The following year, SHR expanded their NXS team even further, with them merging with the Biagi Brothers Racing No. 98 team.
 In turn, the No. 41 was closed down for 2018 and the Biagi No. 98 was fielded as SHR's second car.
 After this, Boswell moved over to that car, replacing Jon Hansen as its crew chief.
 He crew chiefed Harvick again, as well as Aric Almirola (another one of SHR's Cup drivers who had driven for Biagi before the SHR merger), and Chase Briscoe, a Ford development driver who was running part-time for them as well as Roush Fenway Racing.
 Boswell led the No. 98 team to two wins that year, with Harvick at Atlanta and Briscoe at the Charlotte Roval.
 When the car ran the full season in 2019 with Briscoe, Boswell continued as the team's crew chief, and has remained in that position ever since.

 On June 13, 2020, following the Hooters 250 at Homestead–Miami Speedway, Boswell, car chief Nick Hutchins, and engineer D. J. Vanderley were suspended for four races after a tungsten ballast came loose and fell off the frame rail of the car during the start of the race.
 SHR competition director Greg Zipadelli would serve as the interim crew chief for Briscoe and the No. 98 for the next four races.

-After a remarkable nine-win season for Briscoe in 2020, he moved up to the Cup Series, where he replaced Clint Bowyer in SHR's No. 14 car.
+After a remarkable nine-win season for Briscoe in 2020, Boswell moved up to the Cup Series, where he replaced Clint Bowyer in SHR's No. 14 car.
 Boswell did not move with Briscoe to that team and remained in the Xfinity Series, continuing to crew chief the No. 98, now driven by Riley Herbst, who moved over from the No. 18 for Joe Gibbs Racing.

+On June 20, 2023, it was announced that Boswell would move from the No. 98 car in the Xfinity Series to SHR's No. 14 Cup Series car where he would reunite with Briscoe.
+He replaced Johnny Klausmeier, who was serving a six race suspension at the time and would move to a position in SHR's vehicle production department after his suspension ended.

+On November 20, 2024, Richard Childress Racing signed Boswell as the crew chief of the No. 3 car, driven by Austin Dillon, for the 2025 season.

 Personal life

-He currently lives in Mooresville, North Carolina.
+Boswell currently lives in Mooresville, North Carolina.

 Despite sharing the same last name, he is not related to driver Brady Boswell.